Blog General

 “Figure out what you are trying to do and what the expected behavior is around it.
 Only once you have that should you then ask yourself how you’d validate and test it using metrics.”

-The actual engagement metrics for an app which lets you fill out your taxes is going to be very different from a mobile game, which would have no commonality with a productivity app.
+The actual customer engagement metrics for an app which lets you fill out your taxes is going to be very different from a mobile game, which would have no commonality with a productivity app.

 Find out how you can use psychology to reduce user churn and exponentially increase your in-app user engagement rate.